Forge stunning dungeons in minutes!

 If you like to work with Photoshop, please follow these steps:

-- Set your “Guides, Grids, Slices” settings in Preferences to: 140 pixels.
-Subdivisions 1 or 2 (what you find works easiest).
+- Set your “Guides, Grids, Slices” settings in Preferences to 140 pixels, subdivisions 1

 - Create a new image to contain your map